Disclosure: PasswordManager.com earns a commission from referring visitors to some products and services using affiliate partnerships.

 • VPN

-While many password managers offer dark web monitoring, few offer Dashlane’s live version.
-When Dashlane detects your information on the dark web, it notifies you in real time.
-This is a useful feature because such matters can be timely.
+While many password managers offer dark web monitoring, not many offer it the way that Dashlane does.
+When Dashlane detects your information on the dark web, it notifies you in real-time.
+This is a useful feature because such matters can be timely — every second may count.

 Where Dashlane truly stands above the rest, though, is the VPN it includes in its premium tier.
 Dashlane uses a licensed version of Hotspot Shield, which on its own costs $12.99 per month.
 You get it with Dashlane for just $4.99 per month.
 The version Dashlane offers is more limited, but it still offers tremendous value for those who are new to VPNs.